Alyssa focuses on briefing high-stakes issues at both the trial and appellate level.

 Alyssa's engagements have included:

 United States v.
-Middendorf et al. Represented an individual defendant in the Southern District of New York facing charges of wire fraud, authoring a motion to dismiss arguing, as a matter of first impression, that the misappropriation of government information does not constitute wire fraud--a position later adopted by the U.S. Solicitor General.
+Middendorf et al. Represented an individual defendant in the Southern District of New York facing charges of wire fraud, authoring a motion to dismiss arguing, as a matter of first impression, that the misappropriation of government information does not constitute wire fraud--a position later adopted by the U.S. Solicitor General and the U.S. Court of Appeals for the Second Circuit.

 In re DISH Network.
 Successfully petitioned the Federal Circuit for a writ of mandamus ordering the district court to transfer a patent suit out of the Western District of Texas.